drewcrawford/drewcrawford.github.io/github_actions/index.md

 ```

 The macOS job will not begin until the linux job confirms a cache miss.
 Since linux is 10x cheaper than macOS, this is a significant savings.

+# Incremental builds

+## xcode

+There are several tricks to incremental builds with xcodebuild:

+1. Backup/restore DerivedData with a [actions/cache](https://github.com/actions/cache) action.
+2. Manually tar/untar
+    1.  tar with `cfPp [tarfile] --format posix`.
+This preserves various attributes used by xcodebuild
+    2.  untar with `xvp`.
+This preserves various attributes used by xcodebuild
+3. Set mtime on all sourcefiles to a consistent value
+4. Include `-IgnoreFileSystemDeviceInodeChanges=YES` on the xcodebuild CLI

+A complete example:

+# Can any of these be placed in a reusable GitHub action?

+Not currently, at least not maintainably.
+The "cache" action is very complex and cannot be trivially composed with other behavior.
+See [#612](https://github.com/actions/runner/pull/612) for adding the "uses" flag to recursively compose actions.